captainwasabi/topologrjs/README.md

 # topologrjs
-Topologr is a topology mapper for an AREDN mesh network
+Topologr is a topology mapper and mesh data explorer for an AREDN mesh network

-20220309
-When you move a node all the nodes get pinned.
-If you want to remove the positions then click on the background in the box and hit Ctrl-Enter, thepage automatically refreshes.
-The pinned layout is just on the one machine.
-The positions are saved in the browser local store.
+This work is released to the public domain with the unlicense.
+For the legalities see the LICENSE file in this repository.